7Block Labs

 Closing thought

-7Block Labs has shipped these patterns across finance, supply chain, and consumer apps in 2024–2025.
-If you want a readiness review (90 minutes) we’ll score your stack against the checklists above and give you a precise remediation backlog.
+7Block Labs has introduced these patterns across finance, supply chain, and consumer apps during 2024-2025.
+If you're up for a readiness review (it's a quick 90-minute session), we can take a close look at your stack using the checklists mentioned above and give you a straightforward remediation backlog.

 References (selected):